-BAL/FADE / M (Balance/Fade): To adjust the balance between the right and the left speakers, push and release the balance and fade button until BAL appears on the display.
-Turn the ADJ knob to move the sound toward the right or the left speakers.
+BAL/FADE / (Balance/Fade): To adjust the balance between the right and the left speakers, push and release the balance and fade button until BAL (balance) displays.
+Turn the ADJ (adjust) knob to move the sound toward the right or the left speakers.

-To adjust the fade between the front and rear speakers, push and release the balance and fade button until FADE appears on the display.
+To adjust the fade between the front and rear speakers, push and release the balance and fade button until FADE displays.
 Turn the ADJ knob to move the sound toward the front or the rear speakers.

 To adjust balance or fade to the middle position, select BAL or FADE.
 Then press and hold the balance and fade button for more than two seconds.
-The display level will be adjusted to the middle position and you will hear a beep.
+The display level adjusts to the middle position and a beep sounds.

 To adjust both speaker controls to the middle position, press and hold the tone button when no speaker control is displayed.
-ALL CENTERED will appear on the display and you will hear a beep.
+ALL CENTERED displays and a beep sounds.

-Finding a Program Type (PTY) Station (RDS and XM[TM])
+Finding a Program Type (PTY) Station (RDS and XMTM)